CyanHaze/CyanHaze.github.io/_pages/about.md

 Currently, I involve in research projects related to robot perception and navigation in CAD&CG Lab at ZJU supervised by Prof. Cui.

 Outside of academics, I have a passion for music especially the genre of Math Rock, Post Rock, Midwest Emo and Fusion Jazz.
 I am dedicated to form a band in the future and create my own music.
 I also enjoy reading novels and watching movies during my leisure time.
-Nolan and GanBi are my favorite directors.
 And welcome to follow my CC98 account [CyanHaze@CC98](https://www.cc98.org/user/id/759680) for more updates about me!

+And here is my answers to the questions of Zhu Kezhen,
+- What have you come to Zhejiang University to do?
+  To learn, to explore, to live, and to love.
+- What kind of person will you become after graduation?
+  Maybe a researcher, maybe an engineer, maybe a musician, or maybe all of them.
+But definitely a better version of myself.
+I leave this question open for the future me to answer.

 Education
 ======